Weak coherence of groups and finite decomposition complexity: Abstract

 \section{Abstract}

-The weak regular coherence (WRC) property of a finitely generated group $\Gamma$ was introduced by G.~Carlsson and this author to play the role of a weakening of Waldhausen's regular coherence as part of computation of the integral $K$-theoretic assembly map.
-This property is a coarse invariant of the word metric.
-It was shown that groups with finite asymptotic dimension (FAD) have this property.
+The weak regular coherence is a coarse property of a finitely generated group $\Gamma$.
+It was introduced by G.~Carlsson and this author to play the role of a weakening of Waldhausen's regular coherence as part of computation of the integral $K$-theoretic assembly map.

 A new class of metric spaces (sFDC) was introduced recently by A.~Dranishnikov and M.~Zarichnyi.
-This class includes most notably the spaces with finite decomposition complexity (FDC) studied by E.~Guentner, D.~Ramras, R.~Tessera, and G.~Yu and so is larger than FAD.
-The main theorem of this paper shows that a group that belongs to sFDC is weakly regular coherent.
+This class includes most notably the spaces with finite decomposition complexity (FDC) studied by E.~Guentner, D.~Ramras, R.~Tessera, and G.~Yu.
+The main theorem of this paper shows that a group that has finite $K(\Gamma,1)$ and sFDC is weakly regular coherent.

-As a consequence, groups $\Gamma$ with sFDC have some remarkable algebraic and topological properties.
-One such property is vanishing of the Whitehead group $\textit{Wh} (\Gamma)$ for any group that has finite $K(\Gamma,1)$ and FDC, which verifies a long-standing conjecture for this class of groups.
+As a consequence, the integral $K$-theoretic assembly maps are isomorphisms in all dimensions for any group that has finite $K(\Gamma,1)$ and FDC.
+In particular, the Whitehead group $\Wh (\Gamma)$ is trivial for such groups.